-- Mandatory attendance for the orientation sessions that are scheduled during orientation week at the law school.
+- Mandatory attendance for the training session that is scheduled during orientation week at the law school.

 Individual meetings with program director – From time to time, each student shall meet with Professor Terry on an individual basis to evaluate the progress of his or her externship.
 Professor Terry will conduct these meetings on an “as needed” basis and will schedule them in consultation with the student.